 I went there specifically for the Antonia sandwich, which looked glorious on Instagram.

-Noah happened to be working the day I went and when I told him it was my first time, he gave me a full breakdown of the menu.
-I showed him the picture of the Antonia sandwich and he said that one was his favorite.
+Noah happened to be working at the store the day I went, and when I told him it was my first time, he gave me a full breakdown of the menu.
+I showed him the picture of the Antonia sandwich, and he said that one was his favorite.
 I found out later that this sandwich was named after his sister.
 If it’s your first time, let them know!

 Uncle Paulies